 And the beans?
 Green beans are high in calcium.
 But perhaps the most important mineral they offer is silicon.
-Silicon is called our “strength and beauty nutrient” because it builds collagen in connective tissue, skin, and bone.
-Few foods have silicon, which is constantly depleted (through urine, hair loss and nail clipping) so deficiency is common as we age.
+Silicon is known as the “strength and beauty nutrient” because it builds collagen in connective tissue, skin and bone.
+Few foods have silicon, which is constantly depleted (through urine, hair loss, and nail clipping), so deficiency is common in older adults.

 Baked Bread with Herb Butter

-Bread made with inflammatory white flour and refined grains should be avoided.
-So bake your own festive bread using ancient whole grains like spelt, kamut, and rye flour.
-(Or use gluten-free quinoa, buckwheat or amaranth flour).
+So why not bake your own festive bread using ancient whole grains like spelt, kamut, and rye flour?
+(Or use gluten-free quinoa, buckwheat, or amaranth flour.)

 3 Party-Pleasing Snacks For Healthy Bones

-The concept of healthy Christmas snacking seems foreign when faced with party bowls filled with potato chips, crackers, and nachos.
-These addictive treats may stimulate your taste buds, but they’re also high in fat, salt, and refined flour, and are devoid of nutrients.
-Here, we give you a few tasty and nutritious snacks to make yourself – to safely nibble your way through perilous party snack trays.
+The concept of healthy Christmas snacking seems impossible when you’re faced with party bowls filled with potato chips, crackers, and candies.
+Sure, these addictive treats taste good in the moment, but they’re high in fat, salt, and refined flour, and they’re devoid of nutrients.

 This snack offers a one-two punch: calcium to build bones and vitamin D to help your body absorb it.

-Dried figs and dates may be the best fruit sources of calcium.
-At 241 mg of calcium per cup (13 mg each fig), a few dried figs go a long way to both get your daily calcium and satisfy your sweet tooth.
+Figs and dates may be the best fruit sources of calcium.
+At 241 mg of calcium per cup (13 mg each fig), a few figs go a long way to getting your daily calcium and satisfying your sweet tooth.
 Dates, too, are a natural treat, and each date contains a whopping 15 mg of calcium.
 For a decadent treat, and to add more calcium and some vitamin D, stuff these with a sliver of goat cheese.
-Goat cheese is full-flavored and easier to digest than cow cheese (it has less lactose, and fat molecules are smaller and fewer, is higher in vitamins D and K) so you may absorb the nutrients better.
+Goat cheese is full-flavored and easier to digest than cow cheese (it has less lactose, the fat molecules are smaller and fewer, and it's higher in vitamins D and K).

 For a quick, easy, and healthy snack, roast your own nuts!
 Try roasting half of them and leaving the other half raw, then combine the two in a bowl.
-This preserves the benefits of omega 3 and 6 fatty acids from raw nuts, but still provides the rich flavor of roasted that we love.
-And it offers lots of calcium from both raw
+This preserves the benefits of omega 3 and 6 fatty acids from raw nuts, but still provides the rich flavor of roasted nuts.
+And it offers lots of calcium from both raw and roasted nuts.

 - Choose 2 cups of your favorite nut mix and separate them in half.

-- You can roast half of them dry on a baking sheet, but if you decide to add sea salt, add a touch of virgin olive oil or virgin coconut oil when roasting to help it stick better.
+- You can roast half of them dry on a baking sheet.
+If you decide to add sea salt, add a touch of extra-virgin olive oil or organic coconut oil when roasting to help it stick better.

-- Bake at 250 degrees for ~15-20 minutes (check every 10 minutes or so for doneness) as nutrients are best retained if you slow roast nuts in the oven at this temperature.
+- Bake at 250 degrees for 15-20 minutes (check every 10 minutes or so).
+Nutrients are best retained if you slow-roast the nuts in the oven at this temperature.

 Deck the Halls with 6 Healthy Desserts and Drinks

-The 70-85% cocoa varieties are very high in iron, magnesium, copper, and manganese.
-They also offer potassium, zinc, and selenium that all increase bone health.
-Cocoa (also known as cacao) also has polyphenols, flavanols, and catechins that fight premature aging.
-High-cocoa versions are low in cholesterol and sugar, but even during the holidays, eat it in moderation since it is high in saturated fat.
+The 70-85% cocoa varieties of dark chocolate are very high in iron, magnesium, copper, and manganese.
+They also offer potassium, zinc, and selenium — all of which support bone health.
+And compared to milk chocolate, high-cocoa varieties of dark chocolate are relatively low in cholesterol and sugar.

 Pie is another classic component of holiday meals.
-And here’s a tip on how to make them a little healthier: Use whole-wheat filo pastry (now available in most frozen food sections) instead of traditional high-fat shortcrust, flaky or puff pastry.
-If using shortcrust, use a thin layer only and leave the pies open rather than latticed or covered.
+And here’s a tip on how to make them a little healthier: Use whole-wheat filo pastry (now available in most frozen food sections) instead of traditional high-fat shortcrust, flaky, or puff pastry.
+If you do use shortcrust pastry, only use a thin layer, and leave the pies open rather than latticed or covered.
 (The less pastry you use, the less carbohydrates your pies will have.)
 Check the label of the fruit mince, if store-bought, and choose one without suet (raw beef or mutton fat).

 Festive Fruit Kebabs

 - Thread chunks of papaya, kiwifruit, and strawberries (or your choice of fruit) onto skewers.

-- Add tiny white marshmallows and dried red cranberries between.
+- Add mini marshmallows and dried cranberries between the slices of fruit.

-- Chocolate-covered strawberries add special-occasion flair.
+- Chocolate-covered strawberries add “special occasion” flair.
 Melt dark chocolate in a double boiler, in the microwave, or in a bowl over boiling water.
-Dip strawberries so that they are half covered, and allow them to cool on wax paper.
+Dip the strawberries so they’re half covered and allow them to cool on wax paper.

 - Assemble your skewers with your chosen ingredients and serve.

-High alcohol consumption is associated with bone loss.
-It reduces calcium absorption and vitamin D metabolism and it lowers estrogen and increases cortisol and parathyroid hormone that speed bone breakdown.
+Now, high alcohol consumption is associated with bone loss.
+It reduces calcium absorption and vitamin D metabolism, lowers estrogen levels, and increases your levels of cortisol and parathyroid hormone that accelerate bone breakdown.

-However, having a 3-ounce glass of wine may have bone health benefits.
-This is because its resveratrol has positive effects on inflammation and metabolic syndrome (metabolic syndrome increases risk of many diseases including osteoporosis.)
+However, enjoying a three-ounce glass of wine may have bone health benefits.
+This is because the resveratrol in wine has positive effects on inflammation and metabolic syndrome.
+(Metabolic syndrome increases the risk of many diseases including osteoporosis.)
 So the good news is you can enjoy a glass or two of wine over the holiday season… including mulled wine!
 Plus, adding mulling spices like cinnamon, nutmeg, and ginger to festive drinks provides a little extra health boost too!

-- Combine 1 bottle (750 ml) of dry red wine, 1 orange (sliced into rounds), 1/4 cup of honey or sugar, 8 cloves, 2 cinnamon sticks, and 2-star anise into a saucepan on medium heat.
-Optional additions: nutmeg, vanilla, cardamom, and ginger.
+- Combine 1 bottle (750 ml) dry red wine, 1 orange (sliced into rounds), 1/4 cup of honey or sugar, 8 cloves, 2 cinnamon sticks, and 2 star anise pods into a saucepan.
+Place over medium heat.
+(Optional additions: nutmeg, vanilla, cardamom, and/or ginger.)

 - Bring to a simmer, but not a boil!
-You don’t want to boil the alcohol out.
+Boiling will eliminate the alcohol content.

-- Then reduce heat to low and let simmer for at least 15 minutes, up to 2 hours.
+- Reduce the heat to low and simmer for a minimum of 15 minutes and a maximum of 2 hours.

 - Strain and serve!

-- You can also add garnishes, such as cinnamon sticks and freshly sliced oranges to the rims.
+- You can also add garnishes such as cinnamon sticks and freshly sliced orange.

-Eggnog is now available in lower fat versions that still offer milk and eggs – good for bone health with calcium and vitamin D.
+Eggnog is now available in lower-fat versions that still offer milk and eggs… good for bone health because of their calcium and vitamin D content.

-Tip: Add a bit of water to your eggnog to make it go further, especially if you are having it with a shot of rum.
+Tip: Add a bit of water to your eggnog to make it go further, especially if you’re having it with a shot of rum.
 And grate fresh nutmeg on top (rather than powdered) for extra flavor.

 A tempting and comforting alternative to caffeinated coffee and teas is to make hot cocoa from scratch, using just a teaspoon of sugar.
-This slightly bitter cocoa (also known as cacao) is now offered as a coffee substitute in some coffee shops with just a splash of milk.
-Or it even forgoes milk, depending on how you take your coffee.
-(See Dark Chocolate for cocoa nutrition.)
+You can even forego milk, depending on how you take your coffee.
+(See the dark chocolate section above for cocoa nutrition.)